StoneCypher/todo_redux_to_not/walkthrough.md

 In some ways this is appealing.
 However, you don't need redux for this in any way.
-We'll re-implement the vanilla app as reducers at the end, but for now we're showing the no-nonsense approach, so, let's just be direct.
+We'll re-implement the vanilla app as reducers at the end, but for now we're showing the no-nonsense approach, so, let's just be direct, the first time; we can go for the fancy way later.

+It's worth noting that while they talk a good game about this turning the application into a no-state calculation, that isn't actually true; this sets up extensive bindings throughout the application, imposes the `react` facility called `state` (different, confusingly, from `Redux state`) on the controls where it need not exist, and seems to take the position that somehow without its imposition, you can't have pure functional `react`, when indeed it doesn't work under `react`'s pure functional controls.